jonlanglet/NFP_NeuralNet/README.md

 # NFP NeuralNet
+This repository provides an implementation of a neural network for the Network Flow Processor (NFP) architecture.
-A neural network implementation for the NFP architecture, capable of real-time per-flow inference (with small MLP models) on Netronome Agilio NICs.
+This implementation enables real-time flow inference on Netronome Agilio NICs, suitable for smaller NN models.

-This work was the main result of my Bacherlos's project in 2019, and was the foundation for my talk at EuroP4'19.
+This project was the core of my Bachelor's thesis in 2019 and served as the foundation for my talk at EuroP4'19.

-The code in this repository has been through some enhancements since the thesis and talk, and contains more functionality.

 I am publishing this repository following several requests from the community.
-The code is uploaded as-is simply to act as a reference to assist others.
+The code is however uploaded as-is simply to act as a reference to assist others.

 Apologies in advance for the unorganized and unpolished structure and lack of documentation.
 Feel free to contact me with questions.

 ## Directory Structure

-[Scripts](Scripts/) contains various scripts to initiate the NIC.
+[Scripts](Scripts/) contains various scripts to initiate the NIC and neural network.

 [Code](Code/) contains the raw code for in-NIC flow-level feature extraction and neural network inference.

 ## Cite As
-Please cite this work as:
+If you find this work helpful, please cite it as:
 ```
 @misc{langlet2019towards,
   author = {Langlet, Jonatan},